 Mind the steeping time

 Ultimately, the amount of time you steep your tea depends on the type of tea you’re using and your individual taste.
 Use this chart to get the timing right: Black tea should be steeped for three to five minutes; green tea should be steeped for two to three minutes; white tea should be steeped for two to three minutes; oolong tea should be steeped for two to three minutes; red/herbal tea should be steeped for four to six minutes.

 Ever wonder how to make tea as flavorful as possible?
 The secret is in the steep.
 With the exception of some herbal teas, infusing your tea for too long will result in some bitterness or acidity.
 So it’s best to master your steep.

 Once your tea is infused, really inhale the essence.
 What do you smell?
 A particular spice?
 How about a sweetness or the scent of a flower?
 Next, sip the tea as opposed to guzzling it down.
 Sipping it allows you to taste the layers of flavor that are unique to your drink.
 If you haven’t already, consider trying matcha tea, an antioxidant powerhouse made from pulverized green tea leaves.

 Adjust the brew as needed

 In the event that your tea doesn’t taste quite right, there are several factors you can tweak: Try adjusting your steeping time, the amount of tea leaves you’re using, and/or the temperature of the water.
 With a little practice, you’ll find the flavor you’re looking for.
-Check out the major health risk of drinking tea hotter than this temperature.

 Don’t toss your tea bag